False Creek Ferries

 Enjoy some spectacular views of Vancouver from the water with a ride on one of the cute little False Creek Ferries

-A ride on one of the cute little passenger ferries operated by False Creek Ferries or Aquabus offers a lot of 'fun-factor' for your money.
+A ride on one of the cute little passenger ferries operated by False Creek Ferries offers a lot of 'fun-factor' for your money.

-While these little ferries operated by private companies are not part of Vancouver's public transit system, they do provide convenient transportation to numerous points around the city for a reasonable price making them popular with visitors and local commuters alike.
-Besides being a great option for getting to some of Vancouver's attractions, they are also a great way to enjoy some sightseeing.
-Get a unique perspective of the city only available from on the water.
-You might even spot some of the resident seals living in the area.
+While these little privately operated ferries are not part of Vancouver's public transit system, they do provide convenient transportation to numerous points around the city for a reasonable price making them popular with both visitors and local commuters.
+In addition to being a great option for getting to some of Vancouver's popular attractions, they are a great way to enjoy views of the city only available from on the water.
+You may even spot some of the resident seals that live in the area.

 The operators are helpful and courteous and are always happy to tell you a bit about your surroundings during the ride.

 In addition to regular 1-way and return fares you can also purchase a Hop-On Hop-Off Day Pass.
-A choice of sightseeing excursions is available for a modest fee.
+A choice of sightseeing excursions are also available and can be found on their official website linked below.

 - Granville Island